Horner's syndrome: History

 The syndrome is named after Johann Friedrich Horner, the Swiss ophthalmologist who first described the syndrome in 1869.
 Several others had previously described cases, but "Horner's syndrome" is most prevalent.
 In France and Italy, Claude Bernard is also eponymized with the condition (Claude Bernard–Horner syndrome, abbreviated CBH).
 In France, Francois Pourfour du Petit is also credited with describing this syndrome.

 Children

 The most common causes in young children are birth trauma and a type of cancer called neuroblastoma.
+Isolated Horner syndrome can be the first symptom of neuroblastoma.
 The cause of about a third of cases in children is unknown.